Bob Baker Memorial Airport

 Bob Baker Memorial Airport is a public airport located one mile (2 km) north of the central business district of Kiana, a city in the Northwest Arctic Borough of the U.S. state of Alaska.
-The airport is owned by the state.
+The airport is state owned.

 Facilities

 Bob Baker Memorial Airport has one gravel surfaced runway (6/24) measuring 3,400 x 100 ft.
 (1,036 x 30 m).